ArturRaag/Math_practice_tests/README.md

-A collection of Math quizzes for 6-9th graders.
+A collection of Math quizzes on 6-9th grade topics.

 Topics include:
 1) algebra